Data processing concepts

-To solve this problem, you need to normalise your data.
-When you normalise your data, you map it onto InfoSum's standard schema, developed by our data scientists to reflect common practices in the industry.
+To solve this problem, you need to normalize your data.
+When you normalize your data, you map it onto InfoSum's standard schema, developed by our data scientists to reflect common practices in the industry.

-You and your partner both need to normalise your own datasets, working entirely within your separate Bunkers.
+You and your partner both need to normalize your own datasets, working entirely within your separate Bunkers.
 You will never need to access each other's data.

-The first step in normalising your data is to apply categories.
-When you categorise your data, you tell your bunker what each column in your dataset means.
+The first step in normalizing your data is to apply categories.
+When you categorize your data, you tell your Bunker what each column in your dataset means.

 As a rough approximation, you can think of each category as a column in InfoSum's standard schema.
 But don't take that too literally - as we will see, categories have many capabilities that ordinary database columns don't.